-Her biggest challenge, Trantenvot said, was trying to keep her own ideas and biases from filling the page.
-Above all, she wants students to learn how to reflect on primary sources and form their own thoughts about them.
+Above all, Transtenvot wants students to learn how to reflect on primary sources and form their own thoughts about them.
 The lessons are filled with questions that allow students to think and wonder.
 For example, after seeing a photograph of Angela and Martina Morado from 1913, classes will be invited to speculate in writing on the relationship between the women, how old the photograph is, and whether it reminds them of any old photographs they’ve seen of their own families.
 Transtenvot has also striven to center the voices of Latinas by using excerpts from oral histories by Rosa Mendoza and Otilia Gomez, and a memoir by Martina Morado.
 She says that the charm of primary sources is that they give a glimpse of people’s personal experiences.
 By making space for these voices and for reflection on what they say, Transtenvot hopes her lessons will help students build empathy.

 The lessons will debut in Davenport, but Transtenvot sees this as a starting point.
 She’d like to see the project spread to other districts in Iowa and perhaps go further, resulting in lessons about other underrepresented groups in the state.
 Finally, she intends to have her lesson plans put on the Migration is Beautiful website, where they will become resources and inspiration for teachers across the country.